yeti/manticore-django/README.md

   to the database server.

-* If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab createdb:True createapp2 deploy`.
+* If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab create:True deploy`.

 *  Automatic failover is not implemented.
 If the master database fails, manually configure a slave database as the master.